Neonatal intensive care unit: United States

 The definition of a neonatal intensive-care unit (NICU) according to the National Center for Statistics is a "hospital facility or unit staffed and equipped to provide continuous mechanical ventilatory support for a newborn infant".
-In 2012, the American Academy of Pediatric updated their policy statement delineating the different levels of neonatal care.
-One major difference in the 2012 updated policy statement from the AAP compared to the 2004 policy statement is the removal of subspeciality nurseries for levels II and III with the addition of a level IV NICU.
+In 2012, the American Academy of Pediatrics updated their policy statement delineating the different levels of neonatal care.
+One major difference in the updated 2012 AAP policy statement compared to the 2004 version is the removal of subspeciality nurseries for levels II and III with the addition of a level IV NICU.
 The four distinct levels of neonatal care defined in the most recent policy statement from the AAP are: